lerema/genom3-experiment/README.md

 # Move to the root of the repository
 cd genom3-experiment

-# Source the ROS environment to get the ROS environment variables
-source /opt/ros/noetic/setup.bash

-# Setup the experiment
+# Setup the experiment in Ubuntu 20.04
 bash install-scripts/setup-experiment.sh --all

+# Setup the experiment in Ubuntu 22.04
+bash install-scripts/setup-experiment-source.sh --all
 ```

 > **Note: The setup script asks for `su` permission to install robotpkg and ros packages using system package manager**